top of page

 Integrated GPUs (iGPUs) generally do not perform well with Lightrooms AI denoise, with typical denoise times being in excess of 5 minutes per RAW file.
 The main exception is the Apple M series "system on a chip", where performance varies between OK (approx. 1-3 minutes) to excellent (<30secs).
 The more recent (M2 and M3), and higher specified models (Pro, Max and Ultra) perform the best.
 The M4 series is arriving on MacBook Pros in late 2024.

-For Windows PCs and laptops, I have yet to see any evidence of iGPUs that can consistently denoise a typical RAW file in less than 1 minute.
+For Windows PCs and laptops, I have yet to see any evidence of iGPUs that can consistently denoise a typical RAW file in less than 1 minute (update - a reader has recorded sub 30 second denoise times with an AMD 790M).
 The newer iGPU (Radeon 890M) in the AMD Ryzen AI 9 HX 370 processors and Intel iGPU (Arc 140V) in the Core Ultra 200V "Lunar Lake" processors are significant improvements over previous generations of iGPUs.
 As there are currently no benchmarks available.
 I would be extremely cautious relying on these iGPUs for AI denoise.
 Laptops with these Copilot+ processors are starting to become available with an additional dedicated GPU (such as Nvidia RTX 4060), which may be a good option if you want decent GPU power, Copilot+ PC AI neural processing units (NPUs), and decent graphic performance.

 Discrete/dedicated GPUs